glitchy-richard/roblox-private-link-uwp/README.md

 # Private Server Link to Roblox UWP

-On a chromium-based browser, use this extension to join any private server link on Roblox from the Microsoft Store (UWP version), even if you also have Roblox Web installed.
+On a chromium-based browser, use this extension to join any private server link on Roblox UWP, even if you also have Roblox Web installed.

 > **Note:** This extension is not currently available on any extension store.
 > You will need to install it manually in your browser.